sarassahin/hangman-game/README.md

 ### Interface and Gameplay

 ###### Main menu
 When you run the **mayinmenu.java** this window will show up to play the game, turn off and on the music or exit the game.

 [![mainmenu](https://gcdnb.pbrd.co/images/AJvF27vIiCQi.png?o=1 "mainmenu")](https://gcdnb.pbrd.co/images/AJvF27vIiCQi.png?o=1 "mainmenu")

 We wanted the player to feel like going back to school days, that is why we used a background something like a notebook and we made the title like written by a pencil.
 And we decorated this background with some sweet pictures.
-@UycDeV

 ------------